tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 <center><img src="https://i.postimg.cc/vBzcnqZW/gohugo.png"></center>

 GoHugo is an SSG written in Go.
 Yes, this is one more post about Go.
 And Static Site Generators.
 And personal blogs.
 And all that stuff, you know.
-It states that Mister H is the world's fastest framework markdown renderers which could be true, I have not measured performance of any of previous options.
+It states that Mister H is the world's fastest framework markdown renderers which could be true, I have not tested by my own the performance of any of the previous options.
 You are an engineer, how could you?
 I am sure all of them are good enough which is good for me.

 ##### Ok, so you wanted to write some Go?